Ahmed-Mosharafa/AutoJourn-DemoECML2025/ReadMe.md

-# Automated Journalist App - Machine Learning in NLP Lab Course
+# AutoJourn: A Prompt-Based Framework for Social Media Insight Extraction and News Generation

+This project is being developed as part of [Ahmed Mosharafa’s](https://soc.cit.tum.de/persons/ahmed-mosharafa/) Ph.D. research at the Research Group Social Computing at TUM.
+The research investigates how prompt-based LLM pipelines can enable scalable, interpretable tools for journalists, analysts, and communication professionals.
+Future work will address multilingual support, source attribution, and bias detection in automatically generated narratives.

-The project in the Winter Semester 24/25 was implemented by:
+The project in the Winter Semester 24/25 was co-implemented by:
 - Himel Ghosh, himel.ghosh@tum.de
 - Gianluca Procopio, gianluca.procopio@tum.de
 - Sina Emami, sina.emami@tum.de

-In this repository, we present the code for our Automated Journalist application; it is organised as follows:
+## What it does
+Extracts topics from social media content, summarizes them by topic, and generates factual news articles using LLMs.

 ## Frontend